 As Virginia Woolf writes, “He who robs us our dreams robs us our life.”
 In the name of enforcing discipline, the panopticon robs society of her dreams, her freedom, and subsequently her life.
 Revolution stems from the right to hope, dream, and communicate.
 Without dreams, there is no communication.
 Without communication, there is no revolution.
 Kill the dream, cut the communication, and the panoptic system will prevail.
 The panopticon aims to suppress communication between inmates in the way that the surveillance state aims to suppress communication between people.
 The panopticon might accomplish this aim through physical barriers, while the utopian state uses a mixture of social norms, spaces, and oppressive institutions.

 The panopticon realizes the ideals of an autocratic and all-knowing police state.

 The autocratic system, in its many forms, relies on injustice.
 According to Foucault, “[the panopticon] is a machinery that assures dissymmetry, disequilibrium, difference.
 Consequently, it does not matter who exercises power.
 Any individual, taken almost at random, can operate the machine” (Foucault 202).
 In the ideal autocracy, the system is self-perpetuating.
-As already discussed, the citizen becomes the “bearer” of her own oppression.
-But, the state also starts to function independently of its operators.
-This consequently insures control and order, two of the primary tenets of autocracy.
+The citizen becomes the “bearer” of her own oppression.
+This self-censorship, consequently, insures control and order, two of autocracy’s core aims.